 Do you like coffee?
 Do you look for specialty or unique coffees when you travel to other places?
 Well, that is something I always do.
-Aside from sightseeing and experiencing local cultures when travelling, I like to hunt for local food too, which include local coffees and also special coffees.
+Aside from sightseeing and experiencing local cultures when travelling, I like to hunt for local food too, which includes local coffees and also special coffees.

 Below is a list of special coffees with some additives from my travels that I would like to share.
 These are coffees that can be found in cafes and restaurants in Asia, not in instant coffee sachets from the shelves of supermarkets.
 There is a tonne of things that can be added to instant coffees, but that doesn't make it any exciting when travelling.